SICILY ORCHESTRAL COURSE 2022

 2. By train

-It’s a fabulous journey by train, well worth it if you’re not in a hurry!
-You get to go across the Messina Straits on the ferry (the train is shunted on to the ferry and then off again on the other side!).
-And the ferry has great arancini!
+I’ve done the journey from London to Sicily by train twice – it’s wonderful and well worth it if you’re not in a hurry!
+You get to go across the Messina Straits on the ferry (the train is shunted on to the ferry and then off again on the other side!), and the ferry has great arancini!
 All the information you will need can be found here.

 If you are taking our accommodation then when you are an hour or two from arriving in Scicli please text Peter, Norma and Massimo to let us know your expected time of arrival.
 You will be given their phone numbers in due course.
 When you actually arrive in Scicli go to Caffè Sicilia where you will be met and taken to your accommodation.
 See note at the bottom of the page for the whereabouts of Caffè Sicilia.

 For those taking the ‘in house’ accommodation you will have breakfast al fresco at Caffè Sicilia on Piazza Italia in the town centre.
 It’s quite substantial!
+If you are vegetarian or vegan or have any other dietary requirements please let us know so we can advise the café in advance.
 Aside from breakfast there are lots of good restaurants, and it’s possible to get a good meal for less than in the UK.
 Please ask for recommendations.
 You can also cook for yourselves in your flat if you wish.

 There are some local delicacies that you really should try while you’re there: arancini, granite, cannoli, Nero d’Avola wine …

-We have five rehearsals in Scicli (in an air-conditioned venue!): Monday evening (18.45-20.45), the mornings of Tuesday, Wednesday and Thursday (10.00-12.30), and Friday evening (18.45-20.45).
-Their location is to be confirmed.
-Please meet on Monday at 18.30 in front of Caffè Sicilia to walk to the rehearsal en masse (see note at the bottom of the page about the location of Caffè Sicilia).
+See the schedule above for details of the rehearsals; they are in Villa Penna (also the concert venue).
+Please meet on Monday at 18.15 in front of Caffè Sicilia to walk to the rehearsal en masse (see note at the bottom of the page about the location of Caffè Sicilia).

 Your music will be provided too, although you are welcome to bring your own printed copies if you have markings which are useful for you.
 Details of the music to be played will be sent to you by the end of April.

 This year there will be a space (hopefully the same venue in which our main rehearsals will be held) where you can play chamber music and/or practise.
-Should you wish for some (free) chamber music coaching that can be arranged by talking to Peter Fender.
+It may be possible to arrange some chamber music coaching – please enquire.

-The concert is on Saturday 2 August.
-The venue will be Il Chiostro del Carmine, Piazza Busacca, Scicli – although this is to be confirmed.
-This is the venue we used last year, and is conveniently in the middle of the town.
+The main concert is on Thursday 28 July.
+The venue will be Villa Penna, in Scicli.
+This is the venue we used in 2014, and is close to the centre of town.

 Concert dress code is all black.
-Men: no ties or jackets required; ladies: short or long dresses or trousers are all fine.
+Men: no ties or jackets required; women: short or long dresses or trousers are all fine.

-For the wind and brass: the orchestra size will probably be 3333 4231 but this depends upon applications.
+For the wind and brass: the orchestra size will probably be 3323 3200 but this depends upon applications.
 Some doubling, swapping, sitting out etc may be needed but this will be kept to a minimum.
+Parts for all the pieces will be available at sicilymusicholiday.com/scores-download

 The beach is a short bus or taxi ride away.